rajsrivastava1801/lending-club-case-study/README.md

 - Provide insights that can guide the company's lending strategies.

 ## Conclusion
--Debt-To-Income (DTI) Ratio is directly proportional -Loan Grades and sub-grades is directly proportional -Loan Terms (Tenure) of 60 months is riskier than 30 months.
+- Debt-To-Income (DTI) Ratio is directly proportional
+- Loan Grades and sub-grades is directly proportional
+- Loan Terms (Tenure) of 60 months is riskier than 30 months.
--Loan Purpose, specifically small business seems to be risky.
+- Loan Purpose, specifically small business seems to be risky.
--Interest Rate group is also directly proportional
+- Interest Rate group is also directly proportional

 ## Installation